“I Killed Them All.” The Life Of One Of America’s Bloodiest Hitmen

 Some in the small California towns where Martinez lived and committed so many of his murders offered an additional explanation: Life is cheap here, and the people Martinez murdered and the communities where they came from, with their transient populations of impoverished, often undocumented farmworkers, didn’t count.
 Drugs and money pound through this part of California in ceaseless, violent streams, but many towns don’t even have police stations.
 Patrols, when they do come through, don’t tend to develop deep ties to communities.

-That he killed so many for so long suggests a dark truth about law enforcement in America: Kill the right people — in his case, farmworkers and drug dealers, few of whom had anyone to speak on their behalf — and you just might find there’s no one to stop you.
+That he killed so many for so long suggests a dark truth about law enforcement in the US: Kill the right people — in his case, farmworkers and drug dealers, few of whom had anyone to speak on their behalf — and you just might find there’s no one to stop you.

 Martinez pleaded guilty to the murder in the Alabama hayfield.
 He went on to plead guilty to nine other murders in California, for which he was sentenced to multiple life terms.
 He’s now in a county jail in Ocala, Florida, awaiting trial for the murder of two construction workers whom he conned into thinking he was going to hire them.
 Florida prosecutors decided it was worth bringing him to trial in Florida, one was quoted saying, because they think they can have him executed.
 Martinez’s trial is set to start next year, and he expects to be put to death.
 “It doesn’t scare me,” he said.
 “I should have been dead a long time ago.
 I mean, a long time ago.”